 For the next 7 days, the body releases its egg in preparation for fertilization.
 This could cause increased libido due to higher testosterone.
 Dietary or supplementary antioxidants could help flush out excess estrogen.
 Magnesium also supports a healthy hormonal balance at this time.
 For those looking to get pregnant, foods rich in Vitamin B help.
 High-intensity workouts may seem like a breeze because of energy hitting an all-time high.

 Unless one gets pregnant, this is the phase in which they might experience PMS or pre-menstrual syndrome.
 Hormones that had the body and mind feeling great during the ovulatory phase plummet.
 This could leave one feeling depressed, tired, anxious and could cause bloating, acne and soreness.
 Exercise, while difficult, could help with some of these symptoms by providing a mood boost.
-Biohacking supplements like CBD oil could help with anxiety and inflammation.
+Biohacking with CBD oil could help with anxiety and inflammation.
 Getting enough sleep is important for mood management.
 Calcium, Vitamin D and Vitamin B can help with some symptoms too.
 Loading up on omega-3 fatty acids can reduce bloating, ease some PMS related mood swings, and soothe tender breasts.
-Consider stocking up on some salmon, or take a supplement.
+Consider stocking up on some salmon, or take a fish oil capsule.

 Biohack Your Skincare